JaredD221/JaredD221/README.md

 # Jared Diaz
-> Hey there chooms!
-Preem to met ya!
+> Yo chooms, Preem to met ya!

 # Biography
-<blockquote>My name is Jared Diaz and as a computer science major I am interested in game desing and game developement, I hope to be able to creat my own game someday where the main character may possibly be my pet cat Mayo.
-Currently I am studing at Eastern Washington University and I plan to be graduated by 2026.</blockquote>
+<blockquote>My name is Jared Diaz and I am a computer science major.
+My interest for my studies include game desing, game developement,and web development.
+With that knowledge I hope to be able to creat my own game someday whether it be simple or complex as long as the game is fun that will fine by me.
+Currently I am studing at Eastern Washington University and I plan to be graduated by 2026, After graduation I plan to find a position with a game development team whether it be big or small.</blockquote>

 [Github Profile](https://github.com/JaredD221)